altocodenl/TODIS/readme.md

 In the next pillar, we will see how we can express any logic as a sequence (list) of calls and responses.

-### Pillar 4: logic is call and response
+### Pillar 4: logic is a sequence of calls

 We're ready now to tackle the building blocks of any logic that we may need to express in a DIS.
 Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code).

+**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
+Below are very roughly sketched areas.
+They are quite unreadable.
+If they don't make sense to you, it's likely because they don't make sense at all, yet.**

-This pillar introduces four elements for building logic:
+This pillar introduces five elements for building logic:

+0. Reference
-1. Calls as sequences (lists) of calls.
+1. Logic as sequences of calls.
 2. Conditionals as forks that allow choice between sequences.
 3. Loops as recursive conditionals.
 4. Errors as conditional responses.

 If fourdata uses four elements to represent data, here we've also found four building blocks to construct all logic.
 We'll first do a quick overview of all four of them; we'll then go through each of them in more detail.

 The first two are essential, irreducible.
-Without a sequence, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On), our DIS would run out of gas and not keep on performing operations once it completed one.
-And without being able to choose one path or the other based on a condition (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
+- Without a sequence, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On), our DIS would run out of gas and not keep on performing operations once it completed one.
+- Without being able to choose one path or the other based on a condition (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
 Without conditionals, our logic would always do the same thing, every time.

 Consider a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine), which is a fundamental way to understand computation.
 The machine works like this:

 - There's always a current *state of mind*, called the *current configuration*.
 You could think of this as a call.
 - There's a symbol being read from a tape.
-You could think of this as a message to a call.
+You could think of this as the message sent in a call.

 ```
 | ə | ə | 0 |   | 0 |